christytan/ords-apex-dbcs/exacs-QA/DBVault.md

 ### **STEP 1: Set up Application Schema and Users**

 Oracle Database vault comes pre-installed with your Autonomous database on dedicated infrastructure.
-In this lab we will enable Database Vault (DV), add required user accounts and create a DV realm to secure a set of user tables from priviledged user access.
+In this lab we will enable Database Vault (DV), add required user accounts and create a DV realm to secure a set of user tables from privileged user access.

 Our implementation scenario looks as follow,

 ![](./images/Infra/db_vault/DVarchitecture.png " ")

 The HR schema contains multiple tables.
-The employees table contains sensitive information such as employee names, SSN, pay-scales etc. and needs to be protected from priviledged users such as the schema owner (user HR) and sys (DBA).
+The employees table contains sensitive information such as employee names, SSN, pay-scales etc. and needs to be protected from privileged users such as the schema owner (user HR) and sys (DBA).

 The table should however be available to the application user (appuser).
 Note that while the entire HR schema can be added to DV, here we demonstrate more fine grained control by simply adding a single table to the vault.